 In addition to comparing performance against the Plan’s assumed actuarial discount rate of 6%, the TPPC also compares its performance against relative benchmarks on a total-fund and individual asset class basis.
 This benchmarking process is critical as it allows TPPC Management, members of the Investment Committee and Board of Directors to evaluate the effectiveness of the Plan’s investment strategy and implementation.
-TPPC’s benchmarks are approved by TPPC’s Board of Directors, with the input of TPPC’s investment team and investment consultant.
+TPPC’s benchmarks are approved annually by TPPC’s Board of Directors.

 On a total-fund basis and for each asset class, the Fund seeks to outperform the benchmark rates of return, and this outperformance is described as “value-add”.
 A discussion of the Plan’s performance will always be anchored back to a comparison to the assumed actuarial discount rate and the Plan’s established policy benchmarks.

 The following summarizes the Plan’s benchmarks by asset class:

 ||MSCI ACWI C$